a5c-ai/a5c/README.md

 Behavior:

 - Offline by default: without `--use-github`, no network calls occur.
 Output includes `enriched.github` with `partial=true` and `reason="flag:not_set"`.
-- When `--use-github` is set but no token is configured, the CLI exits with code `3` (provider/network error) and prints an error.
-Use programmatic APIs with an injected Octokit for partial/offline testing if needed.
+- When `--use-github` is set but no token is configured, the CLI exits with code `3` (provider/network error) and prints an error; no JSON body is emitted.
+Programmatic usage (SDK with injected Octokit) may construct a partial structure for testing, but the CLI UX is exit 3 without output.

 Exit codes: `0` success, non‑zero on errors (invalid input, etc.).